realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Module2/README.md

 Lists: Sequences of elements

 Memory leak: This happens when a chunk of memory that's no longer needed is not released

+Profiler: A tool that measures the resources the code is using to see how the memory is allocated and how the time is spent